-NYU Grossman Long Island School of Medicine provides a transformative medical education program committed to primary care that includes a three-year accelerated curriculum, the offer of a directed pathway to residency upon admission in primary care disciplines at NYU Langone Hospital—Long Island, full-tuition scholarships for all students regardless of need or merit plus need-based debt-free scholarships to cover costs above tuition for students who financially qualify, and unparalleled student advising, coaching and mentoring within an exceptional culture of collaboration, collegiality and belonging.
+NYU Grossman Long Island School of Medicine provides a transformative medical education program committed to primary care that includes a three-year accelerated curriculum, the offer of a directed pathway to residency upon admission in primary care disciplines at NYU Langone Hospital—Long Island.
+Full-Tuition scholarships for all students regardless of need or merit plus need-based Debt-Free scholarships to cover costs above tuition for students who financially qualify, and unparalleled student advising, coaching and mentoring within an exceptional culture of collaboration, collegiality and belonging.

 Admissions

-The school's mission is to develop preeminent physician leaders and a diverse workforce through scholarship and innovative medical education design anchored by the principles of primary care and health systems science.
-The program seeks to enroll students of diverse backgrounds, life experiences, and perspectives who demonstrate a commitment to future practice in primary care disciplines such as internal medicine, pediatrics, obstetrics and gynecology or general surgery.
+The school's mission is to develop preeminent physician leaders through scholarship and innovative medical education design anchored by the principles of primary care and health systems science.
+The program seeks to enroll students from a broad range of backgrounds, life experiences, and perspectives who demonstrate a commitment to future practice in primary care disciplines such as internal medicine, pediatrics, obstetrics and gynecology or general surgery.
 Candidates interested in family medicine are also encouraged to apply.
-A holistic admissions approach broadens the lens through which the program can learn about applicants and better assess how premedical experiences, personal attributes, and academic metrics align with the primary care mission and innovative three-year accelerated educational program.
-There is also interest in learning more about the life journeys of applicants, any challenges they may have faced along their path, and how they hope to contribute to the medical profession and a community of engaged learners.
-Applications are encouraged from people who are from groups underrepresented in medicine, first-generation college students, those from disadvantaged backgrounds or who may have taken a non-traditional path toward medicine as well as those who have ties to the communities served by the medical school.

 For information on admission to the MD program learn how to apply.